Efficiency Loss and Preferences for Moderate Redistribution - Some Experimental Evidence -

-Keywords: redistribution, inefficiency, voting, laboratory experiment, leaky bucket, political attitudes, taxation
+Keywords: redistribution, inefficiency, voting, leaky bucket, efficiency preferences, political attitudes, taxation

 Suggested Citation: Suggested Citation